Mater et magistra

-Mater et magistra is the encyclical written by Pope John XXIII on the topic of "Christianity and Social Progress".
+Mater et magistra is an encyclical written by Pope John XXIII on the topic of "Christianity and Social Progress".
 It was promulgated on 15 May 1961.
 The title means "mother and teacher", referring to the role of the church.
-It describes a necessity to work towards authentic community in order to promote human dignity.
+It describes the necessity of working towards authentic community in order to promote human dignity.
 It taught that the state must sometimes intervene in matters of health care, education, and housing.

 Context

 Mater et magistra was written in observance of the 70th anniversary of Pope Leo XIII's social encyclical Rerum novarum.
-It also refers to the social teaching of Pope Pius XI in Quadragesimo anno, and of Pope Pius XII in a radio broadcast given 1 June 1941.
+It also refers to the social teaching of Pope Pius XI in Quadragesimo anno, and to Pope Pius XII's radio broadcast given to commemorate the 50th anniversary of Rerum novarum on 1 June 1941.

-The document mentions the following changes in the world since then:
+The document mentions the following changes seen in the world since 1891: